w011e/llm-rag-practices/README.md

-This repository contains notes and results from coding along with [DataTalksClub's LLM Zoomcamp.](https://github.com/DataTalksClub/llm-zoomcamp) It provides instructions and workflows for setting up and using various tools and models in the context of Language Models.
+This repository contains notes and results from coding along with [DataTalksClub's LLM Zoomcamp.](https://github.com/DataTalksClub/llm-zoomcamp) It provides instructions and workflows for setting up and using various tools and models in the context of Large Language Models.

 # 1. Prepare the environment